 - Your baby or toddler needs to have their own reserved seat in order to use an airplane bed for babies.
 Unless you get lucky and snag a spare seat.

 - Be aware that they can only use it in certain seats, which are window seats and the middle seat on larger airplanes with a middle block of seats.
 They can never be used on a seat which would block another passengers ability to reach the aisle.

 - Make sure your child is still able to be buckled while in the seat.

 - Installing the inflatable airplane bed for kids should not affect any of the other passengers.
 Install it within the confines of your seat, not in the aisle.

-Inflatable travel beds have been more than worth it for our family, however your child won’t automatically go to sleep just because you have one.
+Inflatable toddler airplane beds have been more than worth it for my family, however your child won’t automatically go to sleep just because you have one.